When a splashy trailer for Netflix’s star-studded Ted Bundy biopic dropped earlier this year, it set off a firestorm of controversy.

 In contrast to the detailed analysis found in Berlinger’s far better Bundy Tapes documentary, Extremely Wicked provides a very limited portrait of its subject, and often feels unfinished as a result.

-The killer is shown through the eyes of his former girlfriend Elizabeth Kendall, whose life is upended when Bundy is accused of multiple murders in three difference states.
+That’s because the killer is shown through the eyes of his former girlfriend Elizabeth Kendall, whose life is upended when Bundy is accused of multiple murders in three difference states.
 The circumstances of the case are vague: we see Bundy arrested for kidnapping in a seemingly random traffic stop, befuddled and protesting his innocence.
 He tells Liz that he’s been set up by police, and that the charges against him are a misunderstanding, soon to be sorted out.
 She seems to believe him.

 The script at this point strives to create some ambiguity around Bundy’s guilt, an apparent attempt to add suspense to the narrative.
 But it’s a half-hearted effort: the audience knows who they’re dealing with here, and the filmmakers know it too.